rupali-codes/LinksHub/CONTRIBUTING.md

   > i.e Resources

-* Make sure to Export the newly created json file on the index file
+* Make sure to export the newly created json file on the index file

 The subcategory object should follow this pattern